Adding additional Application Servers

 Before you begin

-- (Windows only) To add an additional application server on a Windows machine, you must first set up a PsExec server on a Windows server.
+(Windows only) To add an additional application server on a Windows system, you must first set up a PsExec server on a Windows server.
 A PsExec server functions as a proxy to execute psexec requests on a Windows Application Server without an agent.

 - Using a Windows host, install the latest version of an RSCD agent.